fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

   echo $foo

 will not match any files.

-There are no options to control globbing so it always behaves like that.

 The ``**`` glob will match in subdirectories as well.
 In other shells this often needs to be turned on with an option, like ``setopt globstar`` in bash.